Georgetown, TX 78626

 By Ashley Donde

 With its beautiful historic downtown square, fabulous restaurants, and gorgeous landscapes, Georgetown is a great place to visit in any season.
 But springtime in this north Austin-area getaway is magical, as the spectacular weather and blooming flowers inspire endless outdoor adventures.
-Whether you’re hiking on scenic nature trails, window shopping, or day drinking, you’ll find there are all sorts of ways to soak up the spring sun.
+Whether you’re hiking on scenic nature trails, living it up at the Red Poppy Festival, window shopping, or enjoying a cocktail, you’ll find there are all sorts of ways to soak up the spring sun.
 Luckily, we have plenty of ideas for you.

 Enjoy Georgetown’s Natural Beauty